 Bursts of sparkle, startling bangs, vibrant rangolis, a game of cards, a roll of the dice, and the best of clothes — yes, Diwali is all that, but not just.
-Diwali is also piping hot gulab jamun stuffed with saffron and pistachio, spicy mathri and crunchy sev, mounds of motichoor waiting to be sculpted into those perfect orbs….
+Diwali is also about piping hot gulab jamun stuffed with saffron and pistachio, spicy mathri and crunchy sev, and mounds of motichoor waiting to be sculpted into those perfect orbs.
 In other words, the festival of lights can also be an exhilarating flavour fest.
 And the finest Diwali delicacies are usually made right at home.
 Here’s a tour of special delicacies from all over India.

 In Bengal, Diwali coincides with Kali Puja, and the bhog offered to the goddess is a treat you can’t miss.
 Usually there is spicy and slightly runny khichuri (khichdi) or typical Bengali mishti pulao chockfull with cashew nuts and raisins, accompanied by a host of scrumptious fries and delicious curries, and rounded off with creamy paayesh (rice or semolina pudding).
 The ritual sacrifice of a goat during Kali Puja is still prevalent in Bengal and, interestingly, the meat is prepared without onion or garlic since they’re considered non-vegetarian.
 As a result, the dish has a curious name – niramish (vegetarian) mangsho (meat).

-Be it the irresistible badam puri, sweet puris made of flour and almond paste or the rich mawa kachori dunked in sugar syrup, the luxurious pista ke launji or the ghee-soaked besan ke laddu – Diwali is all about sweet opulence.
+Be it the irresistible badam puri, (sweet puris made of flour and almond paste) or the rich mawa kachori dunked in sugar syrup, the luxurious pista ke launji or the ghee-soaked besan ke laddu – Diwali is all about the sweet opulence in North India.

 Some of the top picks include a variety of murukku like thenkuzhal and mullu, crisp ribbon pakodas flavoured with a hint of asafoetida; kodubale, a moderately spiced, deep-fried snack made of rice and roasted gram flour; and spicy rice-and-lentil crackers called nippattu or thattai.